Immuta vs LakeFS

 Who each tool serves best — and when to pick the other one.

-- Free-tier limits are a blocker for your data needs.
+- Free-tier limits are a blocker for your team’s scale or feature needs.

-- You require extensive on-premise deployment options.
+- You require on-premise-only deployment without cloud integration.

 Data engineers and ML teams looking for version control in data lakes.